Chronic fatigue: causes, symptoms, treatment

 - difficulty sleeping.

-Identifying the syndrome is not the easiest thing to do, as it can easily be confused. with a cold or a viral disease.
-Therefore, treatment also does not always start on time.
-However, the first and main clue is that chronic fatigue syndrome is always accompanied by long-term depression and exhaustion.
+Identifying the syndrome is not the easiest thing, as it can easily be confused with a cold or a viral disease.
+Therefore, treatment also does not always begin on time.
+However, the first and main clue is that chronic fatigue syndrome is always accompanied by prolonged depression and exhaustion.

 Chronic fatigue - headaches

 Headache or migraine is the main symptom of chronic fatigue.
-They can occur in any age group.
-The reasons for their appearance are fatigue, stress and stress.
-There are two types of pain in the head:
+They can occur in any age category.
+The reasons for their appearance are fatigue, stress and strain.
+There are two types of headaches:

 - Irregular pain.
-Accompanied by: sensation eye pain, feeling of nausea, decreased appetite.
+Accompanied by: sensation pain in the eyes, feeling of nausea, decreased appetite.

 - Long-term pain (chronic migraine).
-It can last more than a month.
-Migraine is accompanied by a feeling of nausea, anxiety, there is a constant desire to sleep, dizziness.
+May last more than a month.
+Migraine is accompanied by a feeling of nausea, anxiety, a constant desire to sleep, and dizziness.

-For chronic fatigue, headaches should not be treated on their own, much less pain relievers.
-Since in this case, the healing process will be complicated by the fact that after taking such remedies, the pain is almost impossible to treat.
+If you have chronic fatigue, you should not treat headaches on your own, much less use painkillers.
+Since in this case the recovery process will be complicated by the fact that after taking such drugs the pain is almost untreatable.
 Attacks begin to occur due to the lack of analgesics.
-Therefore, it is most correct to immediately contact a doctor who will select the necessary method of treatment.
+Therefore, it is best to immediately contact a doctor who will select the necessary treatment method.

-- Start by managing your time rationally.
-Try to make sure that you do not have to do something in a hurry, with an overwhelming feeling of fatigue.
-This way you can get up a little earlier, saving your own time.
-On average, a person needs six to eight hours to get enough sleep, take this into account.
+- Start by managing your time wisely.
+Try to make sure that you don’t have to do something in a hurry, with an overwhelming feeling of fatigue.
+This way you can get up a little earlier, saving your time.
+On average, a person needs six to eight hours to sleep, so take this into account.

-- Customize your diet based on your specific needs.
-You may be more comfortable working on a full stomach.
-Or, conversely, with just a little bite.
-Avoid fatty and junk food, as the stomach digests it much more slowly.
-Therefore, it will not be possible to get enough energy right away.
+- Customize your own diet based on your characteristics.
+You may find it more comfortable to work on a full stomach.
+Or, on the contrary, just having a little snack.
+Avoid fatty and unhealthy foods, as the stomach digests them much more slowly.
+Therefore, it will not be possible to obtain a sufficient amount of energy immediately.

-- Try to take small pauses while you work to distract yourself and relax.
+- While working, try to take small breaks to distract yourself and relax.

 - Try to lead a more active lifestyle.
 And instead of watching TV in your free time, go for a walk.
-Or exercise.
+Or take up exercise.

-- Don't forget about your vacation.
-The work is important, but you can't do much to the exhausted.
-And why drive yourself into bondage once again when you have a well-deserved rest time.
+- Don't forget about vacation.
+Work is important, but you can’t do much when you’re exhausted.
+And why drive yourself into bondage once again when you have a well-deserved time of rest.

 Chronic fatigue: prevention

-To prevent the appearance of the syndrome, little is required, just a little attention to yourself and health care.
-For prevention purposes, it is necessary:
+To prevent the onset of the syndrome, little is required, just a little attention to yourself and health care.
+For prevention purposes it is necessary:

-- Play light sports.
-Find exercises that will not overwork you, but will help to train your muscles.
-They will not only help you keep fit, but also improve your health.
+- Do some light exercise.
+Choose exercises that won't overwork you, but will help train your muscles.
+They will not only help you stay fit, but also improve your health.

-- Find an interesting activity to your liking so that you don't get bored in your free time.
+- Choose an interesting activity that suits your taste so that you don’t get bored in your free time.

-- Spend leisure time with friends, attend all kinds of events.
+- Spend your leisure time with friends, attend all kinds of events.

-- Do not put off solving the problems that arise until later.
+- Don't put off solving problems that arise until later.
 Try to do everything gradually, as difficulties arise.
-This way, there is no chance that in the end a whole lot of problems will fall on you.
+This way, there will be no chance that a whole lot of problems will fall on you in the end.

-- When a stressful situation arises, try not to give in to anxiety.
+- If a stressful situation arises, try not to give in to anxiety.
 Be more optimistic.
-To bring yourself to your senses and calm you can try breathing exercises.
-For example: we count to ourselves to ten and inhale, on the tenth count we exhale slowly.
-And so several times.
+To bring yourself to your senses and calm down, you can try breathing exercises.
+For example: we count to ourselves to ten and inhale; on the tenth count we exhale slowly.
+And so on several times.
 Exercise will help you calm down and put your thoughts in order.

-- Sleep is just as important as diet.
+- Sleep mode is no less important than diet.

-- Don't use sleeping pills.
-It can be addictive and can damage your nerves.
+- Do not use sleeping pills.
+It can be addictive and have a negative effect on the nerves.